libnano/primer3-py/docs/miscellany.md

 The included `libprimer3` source is a derivative of the Primer3 v2.6.1 library that includes a number of optimizations and improvements to make it more amenable to Python C API / Cython bindings.
-Every effort has been made to insure that the underlying algorithms and calculations deterministically product the same results as the vanilla v2.6.1 Primer3 library.
+Every effort has been made to ensure that the underlying algorithms and calculations deterministically produce the same results as the vanilla v2.6.1 Primer3 library.

 ## Future work